-This special report reviews some of the broader tax law changes along with a wide range of tax reduction strategies.
+This special report reviews some of the broader tax laws along with a wide range of tax reduction strategies.
 As you read this report, please take note of each tax strategy that you think could be beneficial to you.
 Not all ideas are appropriate for all taxpayers.
-We always recommend that you address any tax strategy with your tax professional to consider how one tax strategy may affect another and calculate the income tax consequences (both state and federal).
+We always recommend that you address any tax strategy with your tax professional to consider how one strategy may affect another and calculate the income tax consequences (both state and federal).
 Remember, tax strategies and ideas that have worked in the recent past might not even be available under today’s new tax laws.
 Always attempt to understand all the details before making any decisions—it is always easier to avoid a problem than it is to solve one.

 Income tax is a large revenue source for the United States government.
 While tax rates have changed many times, since the 1860’s, the United States has used a “progressive” tax code.
 A progressive tax code means that people who make more money are taxed at a higher rate than those who make less money.
 Our progressive tax system works by placing earners through different brackets according to how much money they make.
 The dollar amounts define your tax brackets and there are differing tables depending on your filing status (single, married, etc.).
 This matters in determining your marginal tax rate.